Oscar-Raygoza/ixicale/README.md

 **Talking about Personal Stuffs:**

--   🔭 I’m currently Developer at Palace Resorts.
+-   🔭 I’m currently Developer at Cargamos.
 -   🌱 I’m currently learning Flutter.
 -   👯 Part of Developer Community.
 -   📫 Find me on: